 |Right to equal service and prices ("non-discrimination")||Your choice to exercise your privacy rights will not be used as a basis to discriminate against you in services offered or pricing.|

 Changes and Updates.
 We reserve the right, in our sole discretion, to modify, update, add to, discontinue, remove or otherwise change any portion of this Notice, in whole or in part, at any time.
 When we amend this Notice, we will revise the "last updated" date located at the top of the document.
 We will also take reasonable steps to ensure you are made aware of any material updates including providing you direct communication about such changes or providing a notification through the Services, as appropriate.
-If you provide personal information to us or access or use the Services after this Notice has been changed, you will be deemed to have unconditionally consented and agreed to such changes.
+If you provide personal information to us or access or use the Services after this Notice has been changed, we will assume you have read and understood those changes.
 The most current version of this Notice will be available on the Sites and Apps and will supersede all previous versions of this Notice.

 Choice of Law.
 This Notice, including all revisions and amendments thereto, is governed by the laws of the United States, State of Georgia, without regard to its conflict or choice of law principles which would require application of the laws of another jurisdiction.

-If you have questions about this Notice, or if you want to exercise your rights as described in this Notice, you may contact Heartland as follows:
+If you have questions about this Notice, or if you want to exercise your rights as described in this Notice, you may submit a request by completing this form. or may contact Heartland as follows:

 If you designate an authorized agent to make a rights request on your behalf, we request that you notify us of such designation by contacting us using the methods listed above.